danwahl/danwahl.github.io/_pages/st-peter.md

 It wasn't the information.
 He'd known most of it already, in the way you know things you've never let yourself feel.
 It was the *weight* of it, finally allowed to land.
 The scale of suffering—not just present but future, not just human but everything, stretching out across time in a vast arc of pain that no one was going to stop because no one with the power to stop it could bear to look at it directly.

 He'd been raised religious.
 He'd believed in a God who had a plan, who would set things right in the end, who loved his creation and would not let it suffer beyond what was necessary.
-He'd already been losing that faith—the secular university had been chipping away at it, as secular universities do—but lying on that bathroom floor, he lost it completely.
-Not because he'd been argued out of it, but because he couldn't reconcile it with what he now understood.
-A God who could stop this and didn't wasn't a God worth believing in.
+He'd already been losing that faith.
+The secular university had been chipping away at it, as secular universities do.
+But lying on that bathroom floor, he lost it completely.
+A God who wouldn't stop this wasn't a God worth believing in.
 And a God who couldn't stop it wasn't a God at all.

 He missed his family, in that moment, more than he'd ever missed anything.
 But he couldn't go back.
 He couldn't un-know what he knew.
 He couldn't sit at the dinner table and pray over a meal and pretend that everything was fine, that suffering was part of a plan, that someone else was handling it.

 ---

 He withdrew from school.
 He spent weeks in a fog, barely eating, barely sleeping, unable to see a path forward.
-The numbers kept running through his head—children dying, animals suffering, future generations that might never exist if someone made the wrong decision at the wrong time.
+The numbers kept running through his head: children dying, animals suffering, future generations that might never exist if someone made the wrong decision at the wrong time.
 He understood why people looked away.
 Looking directly at it was like staring into the sun.

 But eventually the fog lifted, the way it does.
 He started eating again.
 He started thinking again.
 And he started planning.

 If no one else was going to handle it, it would have to be him.

-He re-enrolled the following fall, at a different university—the one where my physicist friend taught.
+He re-enrolled the following fall, at the university where my physicist friend taught.
 He chose physics because it was fundamental, because he wanted to understand the universe at its deepest levels before he tried to change it.
 He worked harder than he'd ever worked, driven by something beyond ambition, beyond curiosity.

 And somewhere along the way, he took a class on quantum mechanics from my friend, who liked to speculate about the stranger implications of the theory.
 Many-worlds.
 Everett.
 The idea that every quantum measurement splits the universe into branches, each one equally real, each one containing a version of you that experienced a different outcome.